ibm-cloud-docs/EventStreams/messagehub108.md

 {{site.data.keyword.messagehub}}'s maximum message size is 1 MB, which is the Kafka default.

-## What is {{site.data.keyword.messagehub}}'s replication factor?
+## What are {{site.data.keyword.messagehub}}'s replication settings?
 {: #replication }

-The replication factor is 3 and replication has no impact on cost.

-## How many insync replicas are supported?
-{: #replicas }

-You can set a maximum of 2 insync replicas when producing messages.
+{{site.data.keyword.messagehub}} is configured to provide strong availability and durability.
+The following configurations are set for all topics and cannot be changed: replication.factor = 3 min.insync.replicas = 2

 ## How does {{site.data.keyword.messagehub}}'s billing work?
 {: #billing }